movalex/fusion/Scripts/Comp/DEV/MD/AttributeSpreadsheet.md

 * Enter numerical values or expression to point values, such as `Pivot` or `Center`.
 For instance, enter `=time` in the Transform Angle cell will create `=time` expression, adding `=time` and `0.35` in Center `X` and `Y` values will create `Point(time, 0.35)` expression.
 * Enter `p` in any table cell and all corresponding input attributes will be listed in Console.
 * Click on the row header (tool name) to activate the tool.
 * Click on column header to sort inputs alphabetically.
-Click on the conrner button to reset sorting to default state.
+Click on the corner button to reset sorting to default state.

 Current version (0.2.3) has quite large changelog in comparison to the last known version of `hos_AttributeSpreadsheet`.
 You can find full list of new features and fixes inside a script file.
 The most significant improvements: